 Bandera is well known and respected as the Cowboy Capital of the World.

-Bandera was founded 1852 as a cypress shingle camp, and the site of a Mormon colony established 1854.
+Bandera was founded 1852 as a cypress shingle camp, and the site of a Mormon colony established in 1854.
 It is one of the oldest Polish communities in the U.S. An authentic Western town, surrounded both by working and guest ranches, the city bills itself as the Cowboy Capital of the World.
 Rodeos are held at least twice weekly from Memorial Day through Labor Day.
 Check with the Bandera Convention and Visitors Bureau for the schedule.

 Horseback riding is available, plus swimming in resort pools or clear Hill Country lakes and rivers.
-Visitors enjoy fine year-round fishing, hunting in seasons for wild turkey and white-tailed deer, camping, hiking, rodeos, horse races, two 18-hole golf courses, and Country/Western dances.
+Visitors enjoy fine year-round fishing, hunting in season for wild turkey and white-tailed deer, camping, hiking, rodeos, horse races, two 18-hole golf courses, and Country/Western dances.

 Minimum development characterizes the Hill Country State Natural Area, a 5,369-acre park in the heart of the Texas Hill Country.
 Primitive camping is permitted in a 20-acre designated site.
 Horseback riding, backpacking, and hiking are popular activities.
 It is located on F.M.
 1077, at 10600 Bandera Creek Rd, 10 miles west of town.